What Does Rooting Hormone Mean?

-Rooting hormone is a combination of plant growth hormones that helps to stimulate a plant cutting so it sends out new nodes from a stem node.
+Rooting hormone is a combination of plant growth hormones that helps to stimulate a plant to switch from producing green cells (leaf and stem material) to root cells.
 It can come in either powder, gel, or liquid form.

 Rooting hormones are also known as auxin hormones.
 This type of hormone accelerates the growth of the plant by helping the cutting switch from producing green stem cells to manufacturing root cells.